papiodesu/leptos_book/src/ssr/23_ssr_modes.md

 ## Synchronous Rendering

-1. **Synchronous**: Serve an HTML shell that includes "fallback」 for any 「<Suspense/>」.
-Load data on the client using 「create_local_resource」, replacing 「fallback" once resources are loaded.
+1. **Synchronous**: Serve an HTML shell that includes "fallback" for any "<Suspense/>".
+Load data on the client using "create_local_resource", replacing "fallback" once resources are loaded.

 - _Pros_: App shell appears very quickly: great TTFB (time to first byte).
 - _Cons_
   - Resources load relatively slowly; you need to wait for JS + WASM to load before even making a request.
-  - No ability to include data from async resources in the "<title>」 or other 「<meta>" tags, hurting SEO and things like social media link previews.
+  - No ability to include data from async resources in the "<title>" or other "<meta>" tags, hurting SEO and things like social media link previews.

 If you’re using server-side rendering, the synchronous mode is almost never what you actually want, from a performance perspective.
 This is because it misses out on an important optimization.
 If you’re loading async resources during server rendering, you can actually begin loading the data on the server.
 Rather than waiting for the client to receive the HTML response, then loading its JS + WASM, _then_ realize it needs the resources and begin loading them, server rendering can actually begin loading the resources when the client first makes the response.
 In this sense, during server rendering an async resource is like a "Future" that begins loading on the server and resolves on the client.
 As long as the resources are actually serializable, this will always lead to a faster total load time.

-> This is why a "Resource」 needs its data to be serializable, and why you should use 「LocalResource" for any async data that is not serializable and should therefore only be loaded in the browser itself.
+> This is why a "Resource" needs its data to be serializable, and why you should use "LocalResource" for any async data that is not serializable and should therefore only be loaded in the browser itself.
 Creating a local resource when you could create a serializable resource is always a deoptimization.

 ## Async Rendering